Using a credit card for gambling

 Credit cards are convenient, but if you want to place a bet on the Grand National, pay for scratch cards or lotto tickets, or play poker online, they suddenly become quite expensive.
 Most credit card providers categorise gambling transactions differently to everyday purchases and charge high rates (up to 34.95% p.a.) and fees for them.
 Others may not let you use your card to gamble at all.

-First and foremost, it should be noted that gambling with the bank’s money is a pretty terrible idea, and one which could lead to serious financial difficulties.
+First and foremost, it should be noted that gambling with the bank’s money is a pretty terrible idea, and one which could lead to significant financial difficulties.

 How card issuers classify gambling transactions